griffithlab/pVACtools/docs/pvacseq/filter_commands.rst

     :func: define_parser
     :prog: pvacseq coverage_filter

-If a pVACseq process has been run with bam-readcount or Cufflinks input files then the coverage_filter can be run again on the final report file to narrow down the results even further.
+If a pVACseq process has been run with bam-readcount or Cufflinks input files then the coverage filter can be run again on the final report file to narrow down the results even further.

-If no additional coverage input files have been provided to the main pVACseq run then this information would need to be manually added to the report in order to run this filter.
+If no additional coverage input files have been provided to the main pVACseq run then this information would need to be manually added to the report in order to run this filter using the appropriate headers.
+Columns available for this filter are ``Tumor DNA Depth``, ``Tumor DNA VAF``, ``Tumor RNA Depth``, ``Tumor RNA VAF``, ``Normal Depth``, ``Normal VAF``, ``Gene Expression``, ``Transcript Expression``.

 Top Score Filter
 ----------------